Blendify/blender-manual/blender_docs/manual/rigging/constraints/transform/transformation.rst

 It contains the input (from target) settings.

 Map From
-   The radio buttons, allow you to select which type of property to use.
+   The radio buttons allow you to select which type of property to use.

    Location, Rotation, and Scale
 From